synominit/py_linkedin_digital_assistant/README.md

 # for radio and dropdown questions, these will be located dynamically as linkedin questions change up often, so use a word or short part of the question and then the answer (only alphabetical letters allowed)
-# NOTE: default if not found will be YOLO and select the first option so be sure to do a bit of leg work and go through some of the applications manually to get a feel for the questions and answers
+# NOTE: default if not found will be YOLO and select either the first option or yes, so be sure to do a bit of leg work and go through some of the applications manually to get a feel for the questions and answers
 radio_and_dropdowns:
   bachelors: no
   high school: yes